Get a high-level overview of the effort and trade-offs required to build your own cardholder data...

 ---|---|---|---|---|

-Card or Payment Service Provider | Tokenization Service Provider |
+Card or Payment Service Provider | Tokenization Service Provider | |||

-Compliance scope and system impact | Offloads up to 93% of compliance requirements; may use SAQ A or SAQ A-EP to audit | Same as card issuer or payment service provider | Assumes 100% burden of implementing, maintaining, and proving compliance; Must assess using an SAQ D or ROC (over 300 questions) | Service Providers offer tools, services, and infrastructure so that most organizations may use the smallest Self-Assessment Questionnaire (SAQ A, 22 questions). |
+Same as card issuer or payment service provider | Assumes 100% burden of implementing, maintaining, and proving compliance Must assess using an SAQ D or ROC |

-Time-to-go live | Deploys compliant solutions in hours; SAQ A assessment takes hours | Same as card issuer or payment service provider | 4-9 months to implement and assess | Service Providers offer existing PCI-compliant infrastructure and out-of-the-box tools that accelerate development. |
+Time to Go-Live | Deploys compliant solutions in hours; SAQ A assessment takes hours | Same as card issuer or payment service provider | 4-9 months to implement and assess | Service providers offer existing PCI-compliant infrastructure and out-of-the-box tools that accelerate development. |

-Compliance and security management | Maintains continuous security and compliance infrastructure on behalf of customers | Same as card issuer or payment service provider | Requires prioritization of security and compliance updates | Service Providers manage infrastructure, allowing teams to focus roadmaps on differentiating their core products or services. |
+Compliance and security management | Maintains security and compliance infrastructure on behalf of customers | Same as card issuer or payment service provider | Requires prioritization of security and compliance updates | Service providers manage infrastructure, allowing teams to focus roadmaps on differentiating their core products or services. |

-Developer experience | Offers clean developer docs, modern SDKs, and guides; Built-in guardrails for building compliant payment workflows | Same as card issuer or payment service provider; Provide guardrails for other types of sensitive data (e.g., PII and PHI) | Must create docs, guides, and SDKs to support developer adoption and use | Service Providers provide modern developer patterns, tools, and services that streamline development, eliminate compliance bottlenecks, and promote adherence. |
+Must create docs, guides, and SDKs to support developer adoption and use | Service providers provide modern developer patterns, tools, and services that streamline development, eliminate compliance bottlenecks, and promote adherence. |

 To help put these perspectives to work, here are a few lightweight exercises we’ve seen help customers evaluate which option is right for them.

-Map your system.
+- Map your system.
 How is card data collected (or will it be collected)?
 How is it used by other processes and users in the organization?
 Map a typical use case end-to-end.
 Socialize the diagram to add details where gaps exist and build buy-in with stakeholders.

-Identify needs.
+- Identify needs.
 Label internal and external pain and gains along the diagram.
 Separately, track new use cases and their requisite capabilities.

-Identify your objectives.
+- Identify your objectives.
 Bucket your pains, gains, and desired capabilities by their business impact, like improving auth rates, eliminating compliance bottlenecks, or driving revenues from partnerships.
 Split these into timeline horizons (i.e., now, next, later) to help drive priority and alignment internally.

-Estimate ROI.
+- Estimate ROI.
 Estimate or assume ROI requirements for each horizon.
 Use existing data and industry benchmarks.
 Don’t perfect this.
 Instead, get lose cost-benefit model and a list of assumptions that you can use to drive clarity with stakeholders and service providers.
 (Fastest way to get an answer is to throw out the wrong one!)

-Get perspective.
+- Get perspective.
 Use your map and business objectives to engage your network or investors to find individuals who have done something similar.
 Get their opinion.

 - A helpful guide on Cardholder Data Environments (CDE) for 2023